23 Sep The short work week: not an option, but a choice at Creative Words

 Doing so results in calmer, more focused minds and, hand in hand, an even more energetic and enthusiastic attitude towards the work itself.
 In short, all the prerequisites for it to be a “win-win situation” in which all parties benefit.

-That is why we have – and are still – working with an open and attentive mind to ensure that the short work week means greater general well-being and simultaneously even greater quality in our services.
+That is why we have – and are still – working with an open and attentive mind to ensure that the short work week means greater general well-being.
+And simultaneously even greater quality in our services.
 The whole team is looking forward to this new adventure, which we are sure will bring us great satisfaction.

 Stay updated and contact us for more information!